shirishjaiswal/Assignment/Employee-Address/ReadMe.md

 1. **zipcode:** A String field representing the postal code.

 The **@GeneratedValue** annotation is used to specify that the primary key value for a new Address object will be generated automatically by the database, using an identity-based strategy.
-___
-### **Assignment Summary**
-The University Event Management web-based application designed to manage Event and the Students.
-The system allows users to create, update, and delete Event and Student profiles.
-The system is built using Java Spring framework.
-The objective of this is to get better understanding of **CRUD** operations using the HTTP Requests and the main Focus of this assignment is on connecting the **H2DB** and have hands on practical experience.